-We can certainly see light at the end of the tunnel as lock down restrictions start to lift meaning corporate events can go ahead (with social distancing) from 1st October 2020.
+We can certainly see light at the end of the tunnel as restrictions begin to ease and we see events such as the pilot festival in Liverpool happen ahead of the June 21st finish line.
 However, there will be many organisers who have already decided to take a more digital approach to their events and some who plan to do so for the foreseeable future.

 Hybrid events will shape the future of the industry, allowing audiences to engage in smaller groups or even from the comfort of their own homes while still getting an element of the experience expected at a physical event.